All dogs and cats within the state of Western Australia are required to be microchipped and registered.

 The City of Kalamunda encourages to report any dog attacks immediately.

-The Rangers department will need to obtain information about you and the incident that occurred.
+The Community Safety team will need to obtain information about you and the incident that occurred.
 As each attack is unique in its circumstances Rangers need to assess each incident accordingly.

-Before contacting the Rangers to report the incident it would be really beneficial if the following information can be ready for the Rangers:
+Before contacting the Rangers to report an incident it would be beneficial if the following information was readily available for our Customer Relation Officers.

 Interpretation - Dog Act 1976